wlandau/targets-shiny/README.md

 Shiny apps with [`targets`](https://docs.ropensci.org/targets/) require specialized techniques such as user storage and persistent background processes.
 ### User storage

 [`targets`](https://docs.ropensci.org/targets/) writes to storage to ensure the pipeline stays up to date after R exits.
-This storage must be persistent and user-specific. `tools::R_user_dir("app_name", which = "cache")` covers some situations.
+This storage must be persistent and user-specific.
+This particular app defaults to `tools::R_user_dir("app_name", which = "cache")` but uses `file.path(Sys.getenv("TARGETS_SHINY_HOME"), Sys.getenv("USER"))` if `TARGETS_SHINY_HOME` is defined in the `.Renviron` file at the app root directory.
 In addition, it is best to deploy to a service like [RStudio Server](https://rstudio.com/products/rstudio-server-pro/) or [RStudio Connect](https://rstudio.com/products/connect/) and provision enough space for the expected number of users.
 Unfortunately, [shinyapps.io](https://www.shinyapps.io) is not sufficient.
 Please consult your system administrator.

 ### Multiple projects